e107-plugins/e107-Plugins-list/README.md

 Note: This plugin is used for replacing of Journal Nuke module, so it is used.
 But it was only fixed, not fully updated for new e107 standards.

+###  MastHead plugin

+This plugin is attempt how to replace missing functionality with Welcome message.
+The idea was used in core Hero plugin.
+Pro alternative is JM Elements plugin.

+Some free theme still uses this, so if any problems, use forum or this repo for reporting issues.